qt-learning/QML-for-Beginners-Challenges/README.md

 - Using **property bindings** to ensure responsive design
 - Setting appropriate **font properties** to emphasize important information

 The solution code is thoroughly commented to help you understand the approach and techniques used.
+The solution only demonstrates the basic solution and not the stretch goals

 ## Useful Resources